 Matches are typically shorter than other auto chess games, and feature one of the coolest comeback mechanics in all of auto chess.
 The drafting carousel rounds see a load of champions circle round the board, each one holding an item.
 Players who are at the bottom of the standings will be released onto the board first, and have the first chance to grab the champion of their choice, then other players are released going up the standings to make their pick.
 It means those in last place gets to choose the best option for them without having to worry about it being taken away.

 If you can stick around long enough to reach the later carousel rounds then you can grab some game-changing items that could win you the game.
 TFT also features item recipes, with each champion able to hold up to three TFT items, which means you can properly build a champion to be a ‘carry’ like in a typical MOBA, which is a big difference to the other games.
 If you’re eager to jump in, be sure to use these effective TFT comps as you get to grips with the game.

 When it comes to learning the game, the tidiness of its UI, and the general level of polish – if you didn’t play the original mod then this isn’t a great way to learn the genre.
 As in TFT, units can hold multiple items and you can upgrade them by combining certain items, but the item pool is random, and one mistake in placing an item can be catastrophic.

 However, when it comes to actually battling on the field and working with the alliance bonuses Auto Chess can get pretty deep.
-With more units and alliances, known as races and classes here, you can get some pretty complex plays going on, even more so in comparison with the many possible Dota Underlords strategies, and figuring all that out is great fun.
+With more units and alliances, known as races and classes here, you can get some pretty complex plays going on.